- We advise you to exercise normal safety precautions in Hong Kong.

-In December 2013, the first human case of avian influenza A(H7N9) was reported in Hong Kong, involving a person who had recently visited mainland China.
+Since December 2013, human cases of avian influenza A(H7N9) have been reported in Hong Kong, involving people who had recently visited mainland China.
 There is currently no evidence of sustained human to human transmission associated with this virus.
-The Hong Kong Special Administrative Region (SAR) Government has raised its response level for Influenza Pandemic from ‘alert’ to ‘serious’.
-The government is not currently asking visitors to undertake additional health measures, however normal hygiene precautions including frequent hand washing are recommended.
+The Hong Kong Special Administrative Region (SAR) Government has raised its response level for Influenza Pandemic from ‘alert’ to ‘serious’, but is not currently asking visitors to undertake additional health measures.
+Travellers should follow good hand hygiene and food safety practices, and avoid contact with animals.
 For more information see the websites of the Department of Health and the World Health Organisation.

 Where to get help

 Australian Consulate General, Hong Kong